Find the Right Knife for the Job

 The Different Edges

 The straight edge offers a smooth, clean, exact cut and can be used on a wide variety of meat, vegetables, and fruits.
-Straight edges are found on paring knives, utility knives, cooks knives, carving knives and many others.
+Straight edges are found on paring knives, utility knives, chef's knives, carving knives and many others.

 The serrated edge has small, saw-like teeth that enable the blade to slice cleanly through food with delicate textures without damaging soft insides.
 Another variation of the serrated edge is the reverse scalloped edge.